Shaheen Sheik: Career

-In 2000, after graduating from law school, Sheik worked full-time on her musical career.
-She credits her learning to become a singer and performer with a weekly residency at San Francisco's Lush Lounge.
-Soon after, Sheik moved to Los Angeles and began making the open mic circuit with contemporaries, Catherine Feeny, Alexi Murdoch and Joe Purdy.

-In 2003, Sheik released her first album, Live from Santosha, in 2003, featuring performances from her live shows at Los Angeles' Genghis Cohen.
-Later that same year, Sheik released her first studio EP, "In Your Love."

-Her first full-length album, Rock Candy, was released in May 2005, with her single "Wildflower World" being featured on MTV Desi.
-The album was later picked up by Times Music India.
 During a tour in Mumbai, Sheik was recognized as being "compared to Sheryl Crow and Shawn Colvin" by Express India.
 In 2008, Sheik released her second album Revolution, a world electronic album and departure from the guitar driven Rock Candy.
 When discussing Revolution, Sheik has stated that being a trained dancer taught her the connection between rhythm and emotion and that her second album focused on that connection.

 After releasing Revolution, Sheik met Swedish producer, SoulAvenue, on MySpace.
 In 2008, SoulAvenue remixed Wildflower World (Wild Orchid Mix), which was included on Chillbar: Vol. 1.
 SoulAvenue then remixed Sheik's Revolution track, "Here We Go," which George V Records placed on Buddha Bar XII, mixed by DJ Ravin.
 On their third collaboration, Sheik and SoulAvenue's co-wrote "One By One", which was included on Buddha Bar XIII, again mixed by DJ Ravin.
 SoulAvenue and Sheik continue their collaborations to date, with tracks included on Buddha Bar XIV (2012), Buddha Bar XV (2013), Buddha Bar Greatest Hits (2019) and Buddha Bar Summer of Chill (2020).

 Dance

 Sheik is a classically trained Bharatanatyam dancer and studied under Malathi Iyengar, artistic director of Rangoli Dance Company.
 In 2005, 2006, and 2008, Sheik received Lestor Horton Dance Award nominations for her performances in 'Ragamalika Varnam,' 'Kodhai's Dream', and Jatiswaram ('Kodhai's Dream').
 The Los Angeles Times described Sheik's portrayal of Krishna in 'Kodhai's Dream' as "commanding" and her duet with fellow company dancer, Lakshmi Iyengar, as "a breathtaking finale."
-On October 11, 2016, Shaheen founded Amala Collectiv, a Bharatanatyam dance school and performing arts collective committed to the South Asian Arts diaspora.

-Acting

-Sheik played Anisha Kishore in the film "Looking for Comedy in the Muslim World."